clearpathrobotics/clearpath_simulator/.github/ISSUE_TEMPLATE/bug.md

  - OS: (e.g. Ubuntu 22.04)
  - ROS 2 Distro: (e.g. Humble)
  - Built from source or installed:
- - Package version: (if from repository, give version from `sudo dpkg -s ros-$ROS_VERSION-clearpath-simulator`, if from source, give commit hash)
+ - Package version: (if from repository, give version from `sudo dpkg -s ros-$ROS_DISTRO-clearpath-simulator`, if from source, give commit hash)

  **Expected behaviour**
  A clear and concise description of what you expected to happen.